PaloAltoNetworks/pcs-serverless-syslog/README.md

      ![](./images/azure_function_trigger.png)
      - Code + Test
           - Paste code here (overwrite all)
+          - **EDIT LINES 7 AND 8 to point to your syslog server**
           - Save
      ![](./images/azure_function_code.png)
+     - Click _"Get function URL"_ and this is the Webhook URL to input into the Prisma Cloud integration for the payload to be sent.

 #### VM machine / Syslog Server Setup